 The islands, of volcanic origin, are part of the natural region of Macaronesia.
 Its climate is subtropical, although it varies locally according to the altitude and the north or south slope of the islands.
 This climatic variability gives rise to a great biological diversity that, along with the landscape and geological wealth, explains the existence in the Canary Islands of four national parks and that all the islands have Unesco biosphere reserves, and others have areas that have been declared as Heritage of Humanity.

-The Canaries is the second Spanish region with the highest number of foreign tourists, more than 11.5 million tourists annually.
+The Canaries is the third Spanish region with the highest number of foreign tourists, more than 12,3 million tourists annually (INE, 2022).

 Most of the companies belong to the services sector, followed by the commercial sector.
 Its business network consists mainly of small and medium-sized SMEs (between 10 and 49 workers) and MICROPYMEs (less than 10 workers).